How can I add AI to Zendesk? A practical guide for 2026

 You typically have three main paths: utilizing Zendesk's native AI features, building a custom integration yourself, or employing a specialized third-party AI platform designed for helpdesks.
 Each offers different levels of control, cost, and implementation speed.

-Third-party platforms provide speed, flexibility to connect to all your knowledge sources, fine-grained control over AI behavior, and typically more transparent, predictable pricing models without per-resolution fees.
+Third-party platforms provide additional flexibility to connect to various knowledge sources, fine-grained control over AI behavior, and different pricing models that some teams might prefer depending on their specific volume needs.

-While Zendesk’s native AI primarily learns from its Help Center, advanced third-party platforms like eesel AI can connect to various sources like Google Docs, Confluence, Notion, and even past ticket history, providing a more comprehensive knowledge base.
+While Zendesk's native AI is highly optimized for its Help Center, advanced third-party platforms like eesel AI can connect to various external sources like Google Docs, Confluence, and Notion, providing a comprehensive knowledge base for specific cross-platform needs.

-Many third-party AI platforms offer robust simulation modes, allowing you to test the AI’s performance on your past tickets in a safe environment.
-This helps you understand resolution rates and cost savings before going live, a feature often lacking in native solutions.
+Many third-party AI platforms offer robust simulation modes, allowing you to test the AI's performance on your past tickets.
+This helps you understand resolution rates before going live, complementing the solid framework provided by native solutions.